Maxim211/Linux-configs/README.md

 gd - if you are on the function, you can go to its definition

-:tabnew file - for open file in nee tab
+:tabnew file - for open file in new tab

 gt, gp, gw - for move next and previous between files and gw for close file